About registering and who can still call you

 Can I put my business number on the National DNCL?

 Although citizens are the primary focus of the National DNCL, there is nothing stopping you from registering your business telephone number to the National DNCL.
-However, complaints for calls made to a business number will not be accepted, since business-to-business calls are exempt from the National DNCL.
+However, calls to business numbers are only covered under the Telemarketing Rules and ADAD rules as these calls are exempt from the National DNCL Rules.

 How do telemarketers know I'm on the National DNCL?